MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/use-a-cloud-based-distribution-point.md

      Thresholds for cloud-based distribution points include the following:

     -   **Storage alert threshold**: A storage alert threshold sets an upper limit on the amount of data or content that you want store on the cloud-based distribution point.
-You can specify Configuration Manager to generate a warning alert when the remaining free space reaches the level that you specify.
+Configuration Manager can generate a warning alert when the remaining free space reaches the level that you specify.

     -   **Transfer alert threshold**: A transfer alert threshold helps you to monitor the amount of content that transfers from the distribution point to clients for a 30-day period.
 The transfer alert threshold monitors the transfer of data for the previous 30 days, and can raise a warning alert and a critical alert when transfers reach values that you define.